-AdWords attribution is the methodology of assigning credit to different actors in a chain of AdWords search clicks leading up to a conversion.
-The usual attribution challenges provided by device, channel and platform proliferation are non existent as Google ties these touch points together (through it’s knowledge of signed in users) across devices.
-And there is only one channel and platform.
+Google Ads data driven attribution is the methodology of algorithmically assigning credit to different actors in a chain of Google Ads search clicks leading up to a conversion.
+The usual attribution challenges provided by device, channel and platform proliferation are non existent as Google ties these touch points together.
+And there is only one channel and platform, Google Search.

 No model is perfect.
 But all of these “rule based models” models are, in ninety-nine percent of use cases, inferior to the Data Driven model.
-The Data-Driven Attribution model in AdWords (still in BETA) provides an evidence-based attribution model that values all AdWords search clicks on the conversion path appropriately, based on each search click’s incremental contribution to driving conversions.
-Which is exactly what you (should) want.
+The Data-Driven Attribution model in Google Ads provides an Markov chain based attribution model that values all Google Ads search clicks on the conversion path appropriately, based on each search click’s contribution to driving the propensity to convert for a specific user.

-AdWords Conversion tracking versus Google Analytics goal import from an attribution perspective
+Google Ads Conversion tracking and/or Floodlight versus Google Analytics goal import

-If you are serious about improving your AdWords attribution importing Google Analytics goals is not best practice.
-I would strongly recommend installing the (cross account) Adwords Conversion Tracking pixel if you have not done so already.
-This allows for the attribution logic to take all AdWords search clicks across different devices into account.
+If you are serious about improving your Google Ads attribution importing Google Analytics goals is not best practice.
+I would strongly recommend installing the (cross account) Google Ads Conversion Tracking pixel (through site wide tagging) if you have not done so already.
+This allows for the attribution logic to take all Google Ads search clicks across different devices into account.

 An example.
-Customer A has visited your website twice via Adwords Search click before he booked a hotel room.
+Customer A has visited your website twice via Google Ads Search click before he booked a hotel room.
 First on his mobile on his way home from work in the train.
 After discussing it with his partner at the dinner table, he books on his laptop at home.
-If you import Google Analytics goal, you will see two customer journeys, if you have Adwords Conversion tracking installed, you will be able to see this as one customer journey and connect both clicks to the sale.
+If you import Google Analytics goal, you will see two customer journeys, if you have Google Ads Conversion tracking installed, you will be able to see this as one customer journey and connect both clicks to the sale.